FSX/misaka/README.txt

 Misaka
 ======

-A Python binding for Sundown_.
+A Python binding for Sundown_, a markdown library.

 Documentation can be found at: http://misaka.61924.nl/